1. Purpose of this policy

 - Personal information is processed on the basis of legitimate interests

-We will ask for your consent to use your information to send you electronic communications such as newsletters and marketing and fundraising emails, for targeted advertising and profiling, to hold a profile of your information on our online member platform and if you ever share sensitive personal information with us
+We will ask for your consent to use your information to send you postal or electronic communications such as newsletters and marketing and fundraising emails, for targeted advertising and profiling, to hold a profile of your information on our online member platform and if you ever share sensitive personal information with us.

 (2) Contractual relationships